Can you tell me something about SNAP examination?

 It is usually conducted in the month of December.
-This year, the entrance test is being conducted on December 17, 2017 from 2 pm to 4 pm.
-Yes, it is an online exam.
+This year, the entrance test is being conducted on December 15, 2019 from 2 pm to 4 pm.
+Yes, it is conducted in computer based format.

-The last date for registering for SNAP exam is November 24, 2017.
-The results will be announced on December 28, 2017.
+The last date for registering for SNAP exam is November 23, 2019.
 The registration fee is Rs 1750.

 Yes, apart from registering for SNAP, you need to separately apply to B-school programs.
 The Registration fee for each Institute and for each programme is Rs.
 1000/-

-The following was the pattern of last year's SNAP exam
+The following is pattern of this year's SNAP exam

 Graduate from any recognized / statutory University or Institute with a minimum of 50% marks (45% for SC/ST).A candidate who has completed qualifying degree from any Foreign University must obtain an equivalence certificate from the Association of Indian Universities (AIU).
 All foreign degrees/ qualifications need to be verified from AIU by the candidate before seeking admission to any programme of SIU.

-Candidates will be shortlisted for PI round based on their overall SNAP Percentile.
-Category-wise cut off will be published on the website of the respective institute.
+Candidates will be shortlisted for GE-PI round based on their overall SNAP Percentile.

 |SNAP Score out of 150 scaled down to 50||Group Exercise (GE)||Personal Interaction (PI)||Writing Ability Test (WAT)||Total|